 2.8 Votes

-(1) Each Trustee Representative shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have.
+(1) Each Trustee Representative shall have one vote but if there is an equality of votes the Non-Executive Chair will have the casting vote.
+The Non-Executive Chair shall not be permitted to vote except to deliver a casting vote when there is an equality of votes.
+If a Trustee Representative is chairing the meeting, they shall have a casting vote in addition to any other vote they may have.

 (2) No other attendees including the Chair of the Management Committee have the right to vote at General Meetings.